lesterlimjj/tp/docs/DeveloperGuide.md

 <puml src="diagrams/PriceRangeAttributesClassDiagram.puml" width="450" />

-* Each `PriceRange` may have a lower bound price and a upper bounce price.
+* Each `PriceRange` may have a lower bound price and a upper bound price.
+* If neither bound is specified, the `PriceRange` is unbounded.

 </box>